 Organized by the Institute for Applied Computational Science, ComputeFest is an annual two week program of knowledge- and skill-building activities in computational science and engineering.

 IACS seminars are generally held every other Friday during the academic year, and are free and open to the public.
 Lunch is served at 12:30pm on a first-come, first served basis with the seminar beginning promptly at 1pm.
-Unless otherwise indicated, all seminars will be held in Maxwell Dworkin G115.

 Applied Computation, which encompasses Data Science (DS) and Computational Science and Engineering (CSE), is an exciting and rapidly evolving field that exploits the power of computation as an approach to major challenges on the frontiers of natural and social science and all engineering fields.